-- the assessment and classification of each property as either socioeconomic, economic development, investment or HRA (investment), - regular review of the commercial estate to determine each property's investment potential and viability, and

-• by disposal of poorly performing investment properties and redevelopment/conversion of properties (e.g. conversion from retail to social housing).
+- the assessment and classification of each property as either socioeconomic, economic development, investment or HRA (investment), - regular review of the commercial estate to determine each property's investment potential and viability, and - by disposal of poorly performing investment properties and redevelopment/conversion of properties (e.g. conversion from retail to social housing).

-Commercial Investment Property Review 2016/17
+Commercial Investment Property Review 2018/19

-The valuation, classification and review of the portfolio is periodically carried out by the Council's Estates and Commercial Investment Team and the 2016/17 review is shown in the following diagrams.
+The valuation, classification and review of the portfolio is periodically carried out by the Council's Estates and Commercial Investment Team and the 2018/19 review is shown in the following diagrams.
 It can clearly be seen that the vast majority of the rental income is received from ground leases which by their nature provide a low risk, low management, secure net rental income to the Council.
-The findings will inform the emerging framework for development and investment in the Perth and Kinross area and in Perth as part of the work being undertaken nationally to develop a consistent approach to investment in the Scottish cities and City Investment plans.
+The findings are informing the framework for development and investment in the Perth and Kinross area and in Perth as part of the work being undertaken nationally to develop a consistent approach to investment in the Scottish cities and City Investment plans.

-Continued over page
+Continued on next page

-Continued over page
+Continued on next page